AdamZieman/AdamZieman/README.md

     </td>
     <td>
 <!--  123456789012345678901234567890123456789012345678901234567890123456789 -->
-      Generate a square with random colored stripes of a user-defined center-location, size, and number of stripes in a graphical window.
+      Generate a square with random colored stripes of a user-defined<br>
+      center-location, size, and number of stripes in a graphical window.
     </td>
     <td>